Dr. Paula and Timothy Ulrich - DVM Classes of 1990 and 1992

 Veterinary Meeting & Expo 2019 (formerly NAVC)

 Drs.
-Timothy and Paula Ulrich, Troutman, North Carolina, have been selected by the Kansas State University College of Veterinary Medicine’s Alumni Association for its 2019 Alumni Recognition Award presented Jan.
-20 in Orlando, Florida, during the annual Veterinary Meeting and Expo.
+Timothy and Paula Ulrich, Troutman, North Carolina, were selected by the Kansas State University College of Veterinary Medicine’s Alumni Association for its 2019 Alumni Recognition Award presented Jan.
+20, 2019 in Orlando, Florida, during the annual Veterinary Meeting and Expo.
 The award is given to veterinarians whose careers have served as exemplary role models for future alumni in a professional and community setting.

 Both graduates of Kansas State University’s College of Veterinary Medicine, the Ulrichs have practiced veterinary medicine together for nearly three decades.
 Dr. Paula Ulrich earned her Doctor of Veterinary Medicine degree in 1990 and Dr. Timothy Ulrich earned his Doctor of Veterinary Medicine degree in 1992.